 The layout is as follows:

-The family bathroom is fitted with a modern contemporary suite comprising of a shower over bath, wash basin and wc.
+The family bathroom is fitted with a modern contemporary suite comprising of a shower over bath, wash basin and w/c.
+There is a full length mirror in the bathroom too.

 Your beds are made up for your arrival and for added comfort we provide each guest with fresh towels and hand soap.